A Scopus-Based Bibliometric Review of Dental Research Productivity of Universities in North East of England: Policy Implications

 https://doi.org/10.22037/jmlis.v4i.39647

 Results: Dentistry was the health science subject area with the lowest volume of research productivity in two-fifth of the NEE universities.
 The NEE universities contributed <4% of the total dental research publications in the UK.
 Newcastle University was the NEE university with the highest volume of dental research productivity.
 The level of inter-institutional dental research collaborations among the NEE universities was very low.
 The USA-based institutions were the most productive foreign institutions collaborating with NEE universities.
 The study identified the five most published dental researchers at the NEE universities.
-Each of the NEE universities had at least 15.8% of its total dental research publications in the British Dental Journal.
+Accordingly, each NEE universities had at least 15.8% of its total dental research publications in the British Dental Journal.